MahanRahmati/arna_logger/README.md

 ## Introduction

-A pretty logger for your applications.
+This is a Flutter plugin that provides a pretty logger for your application.
+It can parse and prettify your logs, making them easier to read and understand.

-## Getting Started
+## Installation

 Add Arna Logger as a dependency in your pubspec.yaml: